 (# of leaves/plant)

 The mean value is what we typically call the "average."
 You calculate the mean by adding up all of the measurements in a group and then dividing by the number of measurements.
-For the "without compost" case, the mean is 5, as you can see in the illustration below.
+For the "without compost" case, the mean is 5, as you can see in the illustration.

 For the "with compost" case, the mean is 8.
-Use the numbers in the table above to do the calculation for yourself to confirm that this is correct.
+Use the numbers in the table mentioned to do the calculation for yourself to confirm that this is correct.

 Median and Mode

 The easiest way to find the median and the mode is to first sort each group of measurements in order, from the smallest to the largest.
 Here are the values sorted in order:

 |Plant Growth Without Compost